 Some wines can also be cooled by special cooling covers or even in the freezer, but the latter only quickly (max.
 10 minutes).

-Fast heating: red wine should usually be slightly warmed, especially if you have it in the refrigerator or the basement.
-Do not place the bottle on a radiator, a microwave oven or a regular oven.
+Red wine should usually be slightly warmed, especially if you have it in the refrigerator or the basement.
+Do not place the bottle on a radiator, a microwave oven, or a regular oven.
 You can, however, immerse the bottle for a few minutes in a warm (not hot!)
 Water in which it will warm to a suitable temperature.